huangyang-666/CAASR/README.md

 :rocket: Acknowledgement：

-:airplane: This project is under active development.
-We encourage the community to explore and extend the application of advanced super-resolution techniques in animation workflows.
+:airplane: This project remains under continuous development.
+We invite the community to explore and expand the use of state-of-the-art super-resolution techniques in both academic and production-grade animation workflows.